cayroso/RelaxRanOnlinePinas/README.md

 Killer - when enabled, executes right click.<br/>
 Lurer - when enabled, executes left click,<br/>

-Dropdowns
+Dropdowns<br/>
-HP - when HP goes below the selected value, will use pots in slot Q;
+HP - when HP goes below the selected value, will use pots in slot Q;<br/>
-MP - when MP goes below the selected value, will use pots in slot W;
+MP - when MP goes below the selected value, will use pots in slot W;<br/>
-SP - when SP goes below the selected value, will use pots in slot E;
+SP - when SP goes below the selected value, will use pots in slot E;<br/>